 Your grade is dependent on a number of factors that, together and holistically, inform the evaluation and assessment of your performance.
-In summary, these criteria include attendance, participation, reading responses/journal entries, reading quizzes, discussion questions, a presentation, and the successful completion of any other reading and written assignments.
+In summary, these criteria include attendance, participation, in class blog posts and discussions, reading quizzes, compleing each step of the writing process associated with each major essay, and the successful completion of any other reading and written assignments.

-Note: The reading load is quite heavy and the pace fast.
-Also, because writing is a means of discovery and a pathway to understanding, it is an important activity in this class in conjunction with the reading.
+Note: Because writing is a means of discovery and a pathway to understanding, it is an important activity in this class in conjunction with the reading.
 Indeed, you should think of your writing as a mode of reading that will help you begin to understand the literature at hand.
-When essays, journals, and in-class assignments are considered together you will be doing some kind of writing assignment every week.
+When essays, blog posts, and in-class assignments are considered together you will be doing some kind of writing assignment every week.
 Be prepared to spend much time carefully reading, considering, discussing, and writing about the texts in the course.
 If you cannot devote the time necessary to keep up with the assignments, and to do so in a critical manner, you will not do well in this class and may want to consider if this is the right class for you.

 PLAGIARISM: All course assignments ask you to write using what you have learned in the course and using your own thinking and writing skills.
 If you use any ideas, paraphrases, or exact wording from a source other than yourself (including the textbook), you must document the source using MLA parenthetical documentation style (see handbook or ask instructor).
 Any source used but not documented will be considered plagiarism, for which you will receive a failing grade for the course.
 You might also be placed on probation or expelled from the university.
 If you have any questions about plagiarism, ask before you act.
 Ask me; also see Best Practices for Avoiding Plagiarism.